evansibok/super-duper-articles/003-Bootstrapping a RedwoodJS Application/bootstrapping-a-redwoodjs-application.md

 > The Jamstack Philosophy - If you have no idea what Jamstack is please read more about it [here](https://www.freecodecamp.org/news/what-is-the-jamstack-and-how-do-i-host-my-website-on-it/).

 ## What is RedwoodJS?
-According to its [documentation](https://redwoodjs.com/docs/introduction), Redwood is an opinionated, full-stack, serverless web application framework that will allow you to build and deploy JAMstack applications with ease.
+> According to its [documentation](https://redwoodjs.com/docs/introduction), Redwood is an opinionated, full-stack, serverless web application framework that will allow you to build and deploy JAMstack applications with ease.

 ### Understanding what RwJS is and why you should adopt it
 Redwood is integrated with technologies like React, GraphQL, custom Auth and a couple of other tools out of the box.

-Redwood aims to empower you to focus on building what matters without focusing your energy on choosing technologies or tooling that delay development.
+Redwood aims to empower you to focus on building what matters without focusing your energy on choosing technologies or tooling that eat up development time.

 ### The features and capabilities of RwJS
 Here are some of the features of Redwood: